MicrosoftDocs/defender-docs/defender-xdr/merge-incidents-manually.md

     :::image type="content" source="media/merge-incidents-manually/merge-incidents-panel-from-queue.png" alt-text="Screenshot of merging incidents from queue.":::

 1. In the confirmation dialog that appears, select **Merge**.
-When the merge is complete, a "Success" notification appears, with a link to follow to go to the merged (consolidated) incident.
+When the merge is complete, a "Success" notification appears, with a link to follow to go to the merged (target) incident.

     If the merge fails, a dialog box appears with a message that the incidents failed to merge.
 For the merge to succeed, both incidents must have the same values for **Assigned to**, **Classification**, and **Determination**.